Hanau shootings: Suspect found dead | DW | 20.02.2020

-Nine people were killed in two shootings at shisha bars in the city.
-Local media has reported a confession letter found outlined far-right motives.
-DW has the latest on this developing story.
+Nine people were killed in two shootings at hookah bars in the city.
+Federal prosecutors took over the case after indications of a far-right motive.

 Two shootings in the western German city of Hanau late Wednesday left nine people dead and four injured, local police said.